eightyfive/react-native-col/README.md

 #### Shorthands

-Once your sizes are defined, you can apply quick & concise `margin` & `padding` styles:
+Once your sizes are defined, you can apply quick, concise & consistent `margin` and `padding` styles:

 ```js
 import { Row } from 'react-native-col';